Every once in a while, a place strikes me as so otherworldly that I can’t stop thinking about it. That was Magerøya.

 And, of course, last but not least… you should head to Nordkapp.
 That is likely the reason you found yourself in this part of the world, anyway.

 In order to get to Nordkapp from Honningsvåg, you can join a tour or you can drive there yourself.
-If you opt to drive there with your own rental car, you will pass Skipsfjorden, an area where you’ll find a huge camping site and Sami cultural center.
+If you opt to drive there with your own rental car, you will pass Skipsfjorden, an area where you’ll find a huge Norway campsite and Sami cultural center.

 It’s kind of a natural playground of sorts and a place to spend a bit of time at if the weather is conducive and you want to hike, rent a boat, go fishing, or do some rafting.